Shinde-Avinash/Vishubh-AI-Mentor/README.md

-# CG Agent - AI Personality Chat Application
+# Vishubh-AI-Mentor - AI Personality Chat Application

 > A full-stack web application that lets you chat with AI personalities using Google Gemini API